 I had done some research googling how to hem curtains without sewing or using curtain hemming tape.
-They were just curtains from IKEA so if I missed them up we were only down a little money, not like hundreds if they were custom curtains.
+They were just curtains from IKEA so if I messed them up we were only down a little money, not like hundreds if they were custom curtains.

 It turned out that making the curtains shorter was way easier than I expected and is totally doable for anyone with a household iron and about an hour’s worth of work!

 How to Hem Curtains without Sewing: No-Sew Curtain Hemming Tutorial